hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/readme.txt

 * Depends on computer capacity; we also provide results using the sample data.
 - "Within_Between_Variation.smcl" contains the log file for running the Between and Within variations of the key variables.
 - "Fixed_Effects_Linear_Model_Estimates.csv" contains the results of the estimation for OLS with and without FEs.
-- "Hausman_Taylor_Estimates.csv" contains the results of the estimation for Hausman and Taylor estimation.
 - "Post_Regulization_LASSO_Linear_Model_Estimates.csv" contains the results of the estimation for the Post-regularization LASSO linear model.
 - "DML_LASSO_Linear_Model_Estimates.csv" contains the results of the estimation for the double machine learning (DML) LASSO linear model.
 - "Fixed_Effects_Poisson_Model_Estimates.csv" contains the results of the estimation for the Poisson model with and without FEs.